U.S. Department of State Seal

 Reconsider travel to Jamaica due to crime.
 U.S. government personnel are prohibited from traveling to many areas due to increased risk.
 Please read the entire Travel Advisory.

-Reconsider travel to Jamaica due to crime and medical services.
-U.S. government personnel under Chief of Mission (COM) security responsibility are prohibited from traveling to many areas due to increased risk.
-Please read the entire Travel Advisory.
+Reconsider travel to Jamaica due to crime.
+Exercise increased caution regarding medical services.
+Some areas have increased risk.
+Read the entire Travel Advisory.

-We strongly encourage you to obtain traveler’s insurance, including medical evacuation insurance, before traveling to Jamaica.
+We strongly encourage you to obtain traveler’s insurance, including medical evacuation insurance, before traveling.
 The Department of State does not pay medical bills.

-Be aware that U.S. Medicare/Medicaid does not apply overseas.
+U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.
-U.S. citizens with medical emergencies can face bills in the tens of thousands of dollars, with air ambulance service to the United States in the range of $30,000-50,000.
+Air ambulance service to the United States can range from $30,000-50,000.
 Read the country information page for additional information on travel to Jamaica.

 If you decide to travel to Jamaica: